Bachelor of Science in Communication Sciences & Disorders is a preprofessional program

 - Admission to the clinical portion of the program is required for approval to enroll in SPPA 342, 414, and 457.

 - At least 24 of the required 33 credits in SPPA must be taken at ESU, including all courses above the 100 level, unless waived by the department chair.

 - Students maintaining a 3.7 cumulative average by the first semester of their senior year may qualify for early acceptance into the graduate program.
+Students wanting to be considered for early acceptance must take the GRE by the summer between their junior and senior year.
 Following early acceptance students must complete the undergraduate program before the fall graduate entry date.